This page outlines our approach to health and physical education and gives parents the opportunity to provide feedback on our programmes.

 At least once every two years the Boards of Trustees is required to consult with the parent community about the school’s Health and Physical Education programmes.
 The purpose of this consultation is to outline the programmes that we are delivering, how we are delivering Health Education.

-The next round of consultation will be in weeks 3 & 4 of Term 2 2018.
+The next round of consultation is in Term 2 2018.
 You can respond to the our programme statement by using the feedback form at the bottom on this page.

 Health and Physical Education Statement